 The announcement came during an explosive press conference in London where Greg Norman, CEO of LIV Golf Investments, said “we’ve all made mistakes” in reference to the Saudi regime's murder of Washington Post journalist Jamal Khashoggi back in 2018.

 It’s little wonder then that news of any TV deals for the rebel tour slipped through the cracks.
-However, former Formula 1 commercial chief Sean Bratches, who now forms part of Norman’s leadership team, confirmed that YouTube will show the action that gets underway at the Centurion Club from June 9-11 as LIV Golf targets “broad reach out of the gate.”
+However, former Formula 1 commercial chief Sean Bratches, who has now resigned from the organisation, confirmed that YouTube will show the action that gets underway at the Centurion Club from June 9-11 as LIV Golf targets “broad reach out of the gate.”

 “We've been speaking to broadcast outlets around the world for the better part of this year,” Bratches said.
 “We're entering the marketplace at a window of time where most of the time slots on either Thursday, Friday, Saturday or Friday, Saturday, Sunday predominantly are allocated.
 So our approach right now since we announced - and no one would do a deal until we actually had a product and announced - is we're doing a couple things.

 “One is in our effort to lower the average age of the consumer of golf from 65.
 Our objective is to target an average age of 40.
 From day one we are going to be distributing the content globally on YouTube and on LIVGolf.com.
 We are going to have similes in China, which geoblocks those two platforms.
 We're talking to Snapchat, Facebook, Twitch and a few other media partners, and at the same time we're also engaged with the litany of broadcasters that are around the world.